-The Management Board of SECO/WARWICK S.A. (the "Company") presents the Directors' Report on the Company's operations in the period January 1st-December 31st 2021, prepared in accordance with the Minister of Finance's Regulation on current and periodic information to be published by issuers of securities and conditions for recognition as equivalent of information whose disclosure is required under the laws of a non-member state, dated March 29th 2018 (Dz.U. of 2018, item 757) (the "Regulation").
+DIRECTORS' REPORT ON THE OPERATIONS OF THE SECO/WARWICK GROUP FOR THE YEAR ENDED DECEMBER 31ST 2021 the Minister of Finance's Regulation on current and periodic information to be published by issuers of securities and conditions for recognition as equivalent of information whose disclosure is required under the laws of a non-member state, dated March 29th 2018 (Dz.U. of 2018, item 757) (the "Regulation").